huggingface/transformers/docs/source/task_summary.rst

 token has a prediction as we didn't remove the "0"th class, which means that no particular entity was found on that token.

-In the abvoe example, ``predictions`` is an integer that corresponds to the predicted class.
+In the above example, ``predictions`` is an integer that corresponds to the predicted class.
 We can use the ``model.config.id2label`` property in order to recover the class name corresponding to the class number, which is illustrated below: